 Are you a tall person?

 Yes, I'm a tall person.
 When I wear shoes with heels, which is basically whenever I wear shoes, I'm almost six feet tall.
 And because I like basketball, people always assume that I played basketball, but that's a wrong assumption.

-What did you do before you wrote this book?
+What did you do before you wrote books?

-I'm a teacher, though I'm not teaching right now.
+I was a full-time poet and teacher, though I'm not teaching right now.
 I've taught all sorts of writing and literature courses at Brigham Young University, Johnson State College (in Vermont), Stanford University, UC Riverside's Low Residency MFA Program, and Western Michigan University.
 And I taught at Hawthorne High School in Los Angeles.
 If any of my former students are reading this, hey, what ever became of you?

 Who are your heroes?